 Pass Access Course: 112 UCAS Points

-The Business Studies first year is designed to give students a grounding in the disciplines and functions that are available to specialise in from year two onwards.
+Business Studies is designed to give students a grounding in the disciplines and functions that are available to specialise in from year two/year three if on Foundation onwards.

 Three options from the available pathways